Police Department Brenham Texas

 Over 600 personnel records obtained by KBTX reveal that Goodman was forced to resign from his position in Brenham after two years of poor performance evaluations and multiple complaints.
 Documents from Brenham’s human resources department cite accusations of mismanagement, low departmental morale, and personal attacks on an officer’s character as reasons for his departure.

-Usually, when an officer is about to be fired, the police chief or sheriff generally allows the officer to resign.
+Usually, when an officer is about to be fired, the chief or sheriff generally allows the officer to resign.
 As we know, they continued to get hired at other agencies again and again and again.”

 Joe Merkley is now a Coordinator of the Safety and Security Department at the Brenham school district.